buildbot/buildbot/master/docs/manual/configuration/reporters/gerrit_status.rst

    :param summaryCB: (optional) Called each time a buildset finishes.
 Each build in the buildset has properties available.
 Can be a deferred.
    :param summaryArg: (optional) Argument passed to the summary callback.

-                      If :py:func:`summaryCB` callback is specified, it must return a message and optionally labels.
-If no message is specified, nothing will be sent to Gerrit.
+                      If :py:func:`summaryCB` callback is specified, it must return a dictionary.
+                      If no message is specified in the dictionary, nothing will be sent to Gerrit.
                       The message and labels should be a summary of all the builds within the buildset.
-                      It should return a dictionary:

                       .. code-block:: python